-Gold has proven to be an investment that can remain stabile in the most volatile of markets.
-The experts at Capital Mint can consult on whether a step toward gold is a suitable move in building your portfolio.
+Gold has proven to be a great collectible that can remain stable in the most volatile of markets.
+The experts at Capital Mint can consult on whether a step toward gold is a suitable move in building a good collection.

 $5 Indian MS 62